-HAPERT Non-bend plane aperture of the magnet (meters).
-(Defaults to one half the bend radius.)

-ANGLE Bend angle (radians).
-Field amplitude of bend will be adjusted to achieve this angle.
-(Note that for an RBEND, the bend angle must be less than $\frac{\pi}{2} + E1$, where E1 is the entrance edge angle.)

-KO Field amplitude in y direction (Tesla).
-If the ANGLE attribute is set, KO is ignored.

-K0S Field amplitude in x direction (Tesla).
-If the ANGLE attribute is set, K0S is ignored.

-- K1 Field gradient index of the magnet, $K_1 = -\frac{R}{B_y} \frac{\partial B_y}{\partial x}$, where R is the bend radius as defined in Figure 14.
-Not supported in DOPAL-t any more.
-Superimpose a Quadrupole instead. - E1 Entrance edge angle (radians).
-Figure 14 shows the definition of a positive entrance edge angle.
-(Note that the exit edge angle is fixed in an RBEND element to E2 = ANGLE E1). - DESIGNENERGY Energy of the reference particle (MeV).
-The reference particle travels approximately the path shown in Figure 14. - FMAPFN Name of the field map for the magnet.
+- HAPERT Non-bend plane aperture of the magnet (meters).
+(Defaults to one half the bend radius.) - ANGLE Bend angle (radians).
+Field amplitude of the bend will be adjusted to achieve this angle.
+(Note that practically speaking, bend angles greater than $\frac{3\pi}{2}$ (270 degrees) can be problematic.
+Beyond this, the fringe fields from the entrance and exit pole faces could start to interfere, so be careful when setting up bend angles greater than this.
+An angle greater than or equal to 2π (360 degrees) is not allowed.) - K0 Field amplitude in y direction (Tesla).
+If the ANGLE attribute is set, K0 is ignored. - KOS Field amplitude in x direction (Tesla).
+If the ANGLE attribute is set, KOS is ignored. - K1 Field gradient index of the magnet, $K_1 = -\frac{R}{B_y} \frac{\partial B_y}{\partial x}$, where R is the bend radius as defined in Figure 16.
+Not supported in OPAL-t any more.
+Superimpose a Quadrupole instead. - E1 Entrance edge angle (rad).
+Figure 16 shows the definition of a positive entrance edge angle. - E2 Exit edge angle (rad).
+Figure 16 shows the definition of a positive exit edge angle. - DESIGNENERGY Energy of the bend reference particle (MeV).
+The reference particle travels approximately the path shown in Figure 16. - FMAPFN Name of the field map for the magnet.
 Currently maps of type 1DProfile1 can be used.
-The default option for this attribute is FMAPN = 1DPROFILE1-DEFAULT see_Section 10.4.6.
+The default option for this attribute is FMAPN = 1DPROFILE1-DEFAULT see_Section 11.4.6.
 The field map is used to describe the fringe fields of the magnet see 1DProfile1.